Newspaper Page Text

 Contrary to what one would ex

-pect from the general trend of this
+pect from the general trend of tin

-account, Dean Brawley did not as
+account.
+Dean Brawley did not as

 sume a pessimistic attitude.
-Earls
+Early

-in his address he lauded the Negr
+in his address he lauded the Negm

-“greats” of the prasent day in all
+"greats” of the pi .-sent day in all

-fields and expressed hope and {aiti
+fields and expressed hope and fmHi

 in the future.
-It was a masterfu
+It was a masterfc

-deliverance indeed, and a most con
+deliverance indeed, and a mot i .n

-summate one,
+summate one.

 Buy From